fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 {% include alert.html class='warning' title='Recommended Due Date' text="
 Complete an outline or very rough draft of your [spatial history essay](unm-spatial-history-guidelines) to gauge how your research is coming along and how long its taking.
 <hr>
-Ideally, you should post your markdown essay to our [essays folder in our repository](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays), with all your images in the [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
+Remember, you should post your markdown essay to our [essays folder in our repository](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays), with all your images in the [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
 <hr>
 Then you can visit the URL of your page to see it live.
 The URL will look like https://unm-campus-histories.github.io/spaces/essays/mesa-vista-hall.
 Just replace `mesa-vista-hall` with your own markdown file name.
 This will make sure you're on track to get everything finalized next week and get any research or formatting questions answered before we don't have any regular meeting scheduled.
-"%}
 "%}

 IN CLASS: UNM Spatial History essay questions, answers, and critiques.
 We will take volunteers to have their essay DRAFTS critiqued in class.
 It's a GREAT way to get lots of feedback and ideas for improvement.